joekim97/p8106_hw3_jhk2201/homework3_jhk2201.md

 |    5 | Wednesday |       445366.00 |

 Total Activity Per Day of the Week

+###### Make a single-panel plot that shows the 24-hour activity time courses for each day and use color to indicate day of the week.

 ``` r
 plot_data3 = accelerometer_df %>%